hieuhanhan/tech-stock-forecasting-/README.md

-This repository contains the code, data processing pipeline, and experimental results for my project.
+This repository contains the code, data processing pipeline, and experimental results for my tech stock forecasting project.

 The study develops a two-tier optimization framework that integrates Genetic Algorithms (GA), Bayesian Optimization (BO), and NSGA-II for forecasting and trading strategy design on U.S. technology stocks (the “Magnificent Seven”).